ChamilkaMihiraj2002/Health-app/README.md

 ## Authentication Flow
 1. User registers or logs in
-2. Backend generates authentication token
+2. Backend generates an authentication token
 3. Token stored in frontend for subsequent API requests
 4. Protected routes require valid authentication